google-research/falken/environments/unity/demos/Assets/FirstPerson/README.md

 The goal of this game is to navigate the player various rooms using arrow or WASD keys, aim using the mouse, and destroy all enemies using left mouse click.

+The Falken player can only see the enemy or room exit that have "enemy" or "exit" hovering over them respectively.
+You should destroy labeled enemies in each room before proceeding to the room's exit.
+Clear all of the rooms to win the game.

 Play the game for a few rounds, and press the
 `t` key for Falken to take over.